Classicality with(out) decoherence: Concepts, relation to Markovianity, and a random matrix theory approach: Classicality: Derivation and numerical verification

 i.e., weak coupling gives rise to a slow observable as usual (note that $[H_0,X] = 0$).
 In the numerical simulations we choose $\epsilon = \epsilon(N)$ such that the left hand side of Eq.~(\ref{eq slowness condition}) becomes $0.01$ unless otherwise stated.
 Moreover, the relaxation time-scale of $X$ is given by $\tau_X = (4\pi\epsilon^2N)^{-1}\delta E$~\cite{BartschSteinigewegGemmerPRE2008}.

-We first consider the structure of the observable $X$ in more detail as it played an important role in our study.
-For this purpose Fig.~\ref{fig observable} shows matrix elements of the observable $X$ and the projector $\Pi_1$.
-Specifically, Fig.~\ref{fig observable}(a) shows a ``matrix plot'' of $|X_{km}|$ in an ordered energy eigenbasis of $H = H_0 + \epsilon H_1$ for $N=600$ (note that the Hilbert space dimension is $D = 2N$) and we can immediately confirm that $X$ is narrowly banded.
-Moreover, the coarseness of $X$ implies that also the projectors $\Pi_1$ and $\Pi_2$ are narrowly banded.
-This is shown in Fig.~\ref{fig observable}(b) by plotting the (absolute value of) the matrix elements of $\Pi_1$ along the ``counter-diagonal'' (from the lower left to the upper right corner).
-This is done for the three sizes $N=60$ (larger black circles), $N=600$ (medium sized pink circles) and $N=6000$ (tiny blue circles).
-Besides the observation of narrow bandedness, we also note that the off-diagonal elements appear essentially random and vary erratically.
+We first consider the structure of the observable $X$ in more detail as it plays an important role in our study.
+For this purpose Fig.~\ref{fig observable} shows matrix elements of the observable $X$ and the projector $\Pi_1$ and we can immediately confirm that $X$ and $\Pi_1$ are narrowly banded.
+Besides the observation of narrow bandedness, we also note that the off-diagonal elements of $\Pi_1$ appear random and vary erratically.
 Furthermore, they decay with system size.
 More specifically, the black circles are roughly one order of magnitude larger than the blue circles, which suggests a scaling $1/\sqrt{D}$ for the off-diagonal elements.
 These points are in complete agreement with the general predictions of the ETH~\cite{DAlessioEtAlAP2016, DeutschRPP2018}.

 Let us now consider the dynamics and test whether the time evolution of $X$ is sensitive to a dephasing operation.
 To this end, we plot and compare in Fig.~\ref{fig time evo} the two quantities